 Sanctuary Care’s homes have close links with local schools and nurseries, bridging generational gaps with our dementia care.
 These make the homes thriving places, where our residents feel connected to their local communities.
 Our staff have even supported young people to become Dementia Friends.

-By really understanding our residents, our experienced teams are able to provide a home where residents can live in the moment – creating an environment where they feel safe.
+By really understanding our residents, their care teams can provide homes where they can live in the moment and feel safe.

 People living with dementia can often experience changes in their appetite and eating habits.
 With this in mind, the catering teams in our dementia care homes prepare wonderful home-cooked cuisine which smells and looks delicious.
 They take pride in ensuring every meal is designed to stimulate the senses.

 At Sanctuary Care we make sure our residents’ bedrooms are personal, special places for them.
 Beside their doors, you will see memory boxes filled with personal keepsakes, whether a precious photograph or cherished newspaper cutting.